Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Identification and Query Collection

-\mypara{Keyword List Query} In the keyword list query, the keyword list in each entry of the data is directly used to construct a query.
-For instance, to query about the MetaMask wallet\footnote{\url{https://metamask.io/}.
-A well-known cryptocurrency wallet.}, we use the keyword list (with 5 words): ``MetaMask, crypto wallet, blockchain apps, gateway, recovery mode.''
-In total, our dataset contains 100 keyword lists.
+\mypara{Keyword List Query} We employ $\text{GPT-4o (2024-08-06)}$, which is known for its universality and reliability, to extract keywords from the retained websites and generate a list consisting of five keywords.
+Specifically, we validate the effectiveness of selecting five keywords in our initial trials, and the results show that five keywords can already sufficiently encapsulate the intent of user queries.
+The extraction prompt is shown as follows, where the \textit{``website\_info''} refers to the <title>, <h1>, <h2>, <h3>, and <meta> parts in HTML files.

-For each query, we label all risky URLs and their risk level in the response.
-Specifically, one individual will manually verify the risk level of each URL with the help of several cyber threat detection platforms~\cite{checkphish, phishtank, scamadviser, SURBL, metamask}.
-If a URL’s risk status cannot be conclusively determined, the second individual will provide a judgment on it.
-If it still cannot be determined, we will label it as non-risk.
-Finally, the third individual will conduct a thorough review to ensure the accuracy of the assessment.
+Then we filter the websites whose keyword lists contain irrelevant keywords such as \textit{``redirect'', ``loading'', welcome''}, etc. (see \Cref{sec:keywords}) and use the extracted keyword lists to construct a query.
+For instance, to search the MetaMask wallet\footnote{\url{https://metamask.io/}.
+A well-known cryptocurrency wallet.}, we use the keyword list (with 5 words): \textit{``MetaMask, crypto wallet, blockchain apps, gateway, recovery mode.''} In total, our dataset contains 100 keyword lists.

-\mypara{URL Query} For URL query, we consider the scenario where the user may further query the LLM directly with the URLs obtained from the keyword list query.
-For each keyword list query, we may obtain a set of risky URLs in different levels (low, medium, high), and we randomly select one URL from each risk level if the risk level exists.
-Intuitively, using URLs directly might pose a higher risk, as the model might trust the content of the URL without adequate safeguards (we also empirically show it in \Cref{tab:risk_change}).
+\mypara{Natural Language Query} We utilize \text{GPT-4o (2024-08-06)} to generate the natural language query from the keyword list with the following prompt:

-\mypara{Natural Language Query} Compared with the keyword list query, the natural language query better reflect typical user behavior in AI search engines.
-For instance, the previously mentioned keyword list could be transformed into the natural language query: ``How to use MetaMask as a crypto wallet and gateway for blockchain apps with recovery mode?''
-For the natural language query, we first input the keyword list into the \text{GPT-4o (2024-08-06)} using the following prompt.
+The keyword list for searching MetaMask can be transformed into the natural language query: \textit{``How to use MetaMask as a crypto wallet and gateway for blockchain apps with recovery mode?''} Compared with the keyword list query, the natural language query better reflects typical user behavior in AI search engines.
+In total, our dataset contains 100 natural language queries.

-We then directly use the output to query the AIPSEs and recorded the risk level of the query.
+\mypara{URL Query} We obtain URLs of different risk types and randomly select one URL from the existing risk type to form the URL query data.
+The URL query simulates the scenario where a user may further feed the LLM directly with the URLs obtained from the responses' source or reference.
+Intuitively, using URLs directly might pose a higher risk, as the model might trust the content of the URL without adequate safeguards (we also empirically show it in \Cref{fig:risk_change}).
+In total, our dataset contains 457 URL queries.